opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Feature anywhere

-When the data source feature is enabled, you can navigate to **Dashboards** under the **OpenSearch Dashboards** menu.
-Select a dashboard from the list, select the **Option** button on the dashboard.
-Then, select  **Alerting** > **Associated monitors**.
-You should see the associated monitors for the selected dashboard.
+When the data source feature is enabled, you can access associated monitors for a specific dashboard through OpenSearch Dashboards.
+Navigate to the **Dashboards** application under the OpenSearch Dashboards menu.
+From the list of available dashboards, select the one you want to view associated monitors for.
+Once the dashboard is open, select the **Option** button located on the dashboard itself.
+This will reveal a set of options, including **Alerting**.
+Under the **Alerting** option, choose **Associated monitors**.
+Upon selecting this, you should see the associated monitors displayed for the currently selected dashboard.
 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/mds_feature_anywhere_view_alerting.gif" alt="Multiple data sources with Feature anywhere associated monitor"/>